 If you polled personal injury lawyers who handle car accident cases, most would choose Allstate as the “worst of the worst” among insurance companies to deal with on accident claims.

-Personally, while I would not put Allstate at the top of my list of insurance companies I want to draw, I certainly would not put them last either.
+Personally, while I would not put Allstate at the top of my list of insurance companies I want to draw, I would not put them last either.
 Don’t get me wrong.
-They are awful and I hate them.
-We sue them and their insureds all of the time.
+They are awful, and I hate them.
+We sue them and their insureds all the time.
 But we are speaking in relative terms?
 Who are the worst three insurance companies to deal with in Maryland?
 They are not on my list.

-First, I think their claims adjusters respect good lawyers and good law firms and I think their offers reflect the quality of the counsel involved in the case.
+First, I think their claims adjusters respect good lawyers and law firms and I think their offers reflect the quality of the counsel involved in the case.
 Second, if you are patient and willing to go back and forth, I think they will give you less of a low ball final offer than many other insurance companies do.

 The bad rap on the “good hands” people is in part because they are big.
 Insurance companies are inherently reviled – as they should be! — and there is more of Allstate to hate than many other insurance companies: Their claims adjusters receive six million – six million! – car accident, property and bodily injury claims a year, paying out $15 billion in claims.
 It has a strong market share in Maryland.

 Again, lots of insurance companies do the same thing, Allstate just does it a little more famously.
 Reliance on Colossus took away the fact that Allstate claims adjusters, like juries, are human beings.
-The computer sees things the way computers tend to do.
+The computer sees things the way computers do.
 Juries more fully understand that every accident and every injury is different and there are differences in how worthy the plaintiff may be of compensation.
 This leads to more lawsuits being filed than need to be.

 If you have been injured in an automobile accident in Maryland, and you have a question about your claim, call us at 800-553-8082 or get a free online claim consultation.